GentleCP/LibvDiff-public/README.md

 - The result will be saved at `saved/libvdiff_idf_all_res`

 ## Dataset
-The massive compiled OSS binaries can be downloaded from [google drive](https://drive.google.com/file/d/14g5fDqO1sW9WzxWOV2xvT2XFp90XIk97/view?usp=share_link).
+The massive compiled OSS binaries can be downloaded from [zenodo](https://zenodo.org/records/10390664).
 More details about the composition of dataset can be found in paper.
 The data structure is organized as `OSS/Lib/architecture/optimization/version/binary`,

 ![img.png](imgs/data_structure.png)

-After downloading the dataset, decompress the data and save the data in the `dataset-public` directory to `data_process/dataset`
+After downloading the dataset, extract the dataset to `data_process`